Finding Outliers in Gaussian Model-Based Clustering: Discussion

 \section{Discussion}

-It was proved that, for data from a Gaussian mixture, the log-likelihoods of the subset models are distributed according to a mixture of beta distributions.
-This result was used to determine the number of outliers by removing outlying points until the subset log-likelihoods followed this derived distribution.
-The result is the OCLUST algorithm, which trims outliers from a dataset and predicts the proportion of outliers.
-In simulations, the trimming methods OCLUST and TCLUST outperform the additional-outlier-component methods CNMix and NCM, and OCLUST outperfoms all methods 65\% of the time.
-Crucially, however, OCLUST produces the best estimation for the proportion of outliers, and as such does not consistently misclassify outliers as `regular', as is the case with TCLUST, or consistently misclassify `regular' points as outliers, as is the case with CNMix and NCM.
-In the crabs study, OCLUST trims technical outliers with high leverage, which improves the classification among small values of carapace length.
+It was shown that, for data from a finite Gaussian mixture model, the log-likelihoods of the subset models are approximately distributed according to a mixture of beta distributions.
+This result was used to identify outliers, without needing specification of the proportion of outliers, by removing outlying points until the subset log-likelihoods followed this derived distribution.
+The result is the OCLUST algorithm, which trims outliers from a dataset while clustering using Gaussian mixture models.
+In simulations, OCLUST performs similarly or better than mean-shift outlier detection for most benchmark datasets except where there is extreme cluster overlap, i.e., S3 and S4.
+OCLUST performs similarly to NCM when the clusters are elliptical in the real datasets.
+For the crabs data, OCLUST trims mild outliers with high leverage, which improves the classification for small values of CL.
+For the wine dataset, OCLUST obtains good classification with fewer iterations.
+However, if the algorithm is allowed to continue, it removes points which deviate from the assumption of multivariate normality, arguably removing too many points in the process.

 Although this work used the distribution of the log-likelihoods of the subset models to test for the presence of outliers, the derived distribution may be used to verify other underlying model assumptions, such as whether the clusters are Gaussian.
 Note that the OCLUST algorithm could be used with other clustering methods and should be effective so long as is it reasonable to assume that the underlying distribution of clusters is Gaussian.
 Of course, one could extend this work by deriving the distribution of subset log-likelihoods for mixture models with non-Gaussian components.
+This would allow direct consideration of asymmetric clusters with outliers.
+Finally, this model is limited by dimensionality because, without sufficient observations, the underlying mixture model becomes over parametrized.
+One could extend this approach to high-dimensional data by using an analogue of the mixture of factor analyzers model or its extensions \citep[see, e.g.,][]{ghahramani97,mcnicholas08,mcnicholas10d}.
+Based on the comparisons conducted herein, one might expect the resulting method to perform favourably, or at least comparably, when compared to the approaches used by \cite{wei12} and \cite{punzo20}.